Carbon River

 Near its entrance to the Carbon River, Chenuis Creek descends Chenuis Falls‘ grand staircase.

 Beyond the side trail to Chenuis Falls, the forest along the Carbon River Trail opens where high winds and fickle river waters have felled swaths in wide-ranging forays.
-Carbon River Trail, June 11, 2017.
+Carbon River Trail, Mt.
+Rainier National Park, Washington.

 Beyond the Ipsut Creek Campground, the trail continues into deep forest approximately 0.30 miles/0.50 km toward the side trail to Ipsut Falls and on to its junction with the Wonderland Trail.
-Here again, access may be limited when the creek’s own rampages sweep away the log bridges spanning its many channels.
-Carbon River Trail, June 07, 2015.
+Here again, access may be limited when Ipsut Creek’s own rampages sweep away the log bridges spanning its many channels.

 At Ipsut Falls, Ipsut Creek dashes down a contorted slot jammed with logs and jumbled boulders.